Lynn is a Masters level clinician who is dually licensed in the state of North Carolina as a professional counselor and an addictions specialist.

 Sarah joins the Willows and Red Oak Recovery community after completing her Masters in Social Work at Smith College School for Social Work in Northampton, Massachusetts in August of 2017.
 She most recently worked at an outpatient clinic in Asheville for pregnant and postpartum women with substance use disorders, and is excited to return to the rich and powerful world of residential recovery programs.
 A native of Western North Carolina, Sarah has lived and worked all over the country, including most recently completing her graduate field work at a residential substance abuse recovery program in Houston, Texas and at a Harvard University-affiliated outpatient community health clinic in Cambridge, Massachusetts.
 She has also lived in Maryland, Montana, and Ohio.
 With a strong background in wilderness therapy, Sarah is inspired to bring the experiential and the theoretical together in her clinical practice.
 Sarah is well-versed in psychodynamic and psychoanalytic ways of thinking, and brings a relational lens to individual, group, and family work.
 At the Willows, Sarah works as a primary therapist and loves being part of a team.
 Sarah enjoys being outdoors, making puns, cooking meals for friends, baking pies for herself, and reading as many books as she can get her hands on.

-Julie comes to The Willows with a Master’s Degree in Clinical Mental Health Counseling from Lenoir-Rhyne University and is currently pursuing full licensure as a Licensed Professional Counselor and Licensed Clinical Addiction Specialist.
-Julie is working as a Family Therapist to provide education and support to the families of our clients.
-She also facilitates therapeutic groups with the clients at The Willows.
-Julie works to promote healing and strengthen relationships within the family system.
-Before obtaining her Master’s degree, Julie holds over twelve years of experience in the field of community mental health and working with those in recovery.
-She has a passion for seeing people obtain freedom through recovery from addiction and those with a history of trauma.
-Julie has lived in WNC for over fourteen years after moving from her home state of Upstate New York.
+Julie comes to The Willows with a Master’s Degree in Clinical Mental Health Counseling from Lenoir-Rhyne University in Asheville, NC.
+She is a Licensed Professional Counselor Associate and Licensed Clinical Addiction Specialist Associate with the state of North Carolina.
+Julie is working as a Primary Therapist providing trauma therapy, support, and education to the client’s and their families.
+She is also trained in EMDR.
+Julie believes that strong collaboration of a person’s support system is key to an individual’s healing journey.
+She also facilitates therapeutic groups with the community at The Willows.
+Before obtaining her Master’s degree, Julie holds over twelve years of experience in the field of community mental health and working with individuals with mental health concerns along with those working through recovery from multiple types of addictions.
+Julie has lived in Western NC for over fourteen years after moving from her home state of Upstate New York.
 She is married and has two daughters, ages 19 and 15.
 In her free time, Julie loves to hike, going on travel adventures and spend time on the ocean.